synergy-design-system/synergy-design-system/packages/docs/src/static/migration-synergy-v3.md

 3. Adjust your bundler to copy the new icons to your build output.
 This is necessary to ensure that the new icons are available in your application.
 4. **Update CSS theme imports** to use the new `sick2025_light.css` and `sick2025_dark.css` files instead of the legacy theme files.
 5. **Update theme class names** in your JavaScript theme switching logic to use `syn-sick2025-light` and `syn-sick2025-dark`.
-6. **Add the SICK Intl font** by either downloading it locally or using the SICK CDN.
+6. **Add the SICK Intl font** by either using the one provided via `@synergy-design-system/assets`, using the SICK CDN or downloading it locally.
 Add the required `@font-face` declarations for Regular (400) and Semi Bold (600) weights to ensure proper typography rendering.